joe-jngigi/joe_jngigi_beta/docs/README.md

 > > Absolutely Yes, a form captures data from the input fields automatically when it's submitted.
 However, in the provided code, there are a few modifications needed to correctly capture and handle the form data.
 Remember in this code, I am using typescript, so I will need to be able to handle data types for the data entered by the user

-I really don't require this piece of code, but I learnt it anyway
+I really don't require this piece of code, but I learned it anyway

 ```TS
 const formData = new FormData(e.currentTarget)